GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex5.md

 :::

 :::{grid-item-card}
-__These skills are relevant for__
+__Competences covered in this exercise__
 ^^^

+- Select features and export to new file
+- Extract by Location
-- QGIS Essentials
+- Reproject Layer
-- Working with multiple layers
-- Conduct spatial queries
+- Editing the Attribute Table
-- Creation of geodata
+- Classification
+- Digitising a point Layer

 :::
 ::::